 While many people refer to Turnitin as ‘plagiarism detection’ software, this is misleading.
 Turnitin is text-matching software.
 It is not a substitute for academic judgement and it is up to staff and students to look at the originality reports, check referencing and make an academic judgement on whether too much of the text matches to other sources and is not written in the student’s own words.

-Please see the tabs below for information on how Turnitin is used at the University of York, how you can access Turnitin and how staff may use to analyse your assignments.
+Please see the tabs below for information on how Turnitin is used at the University of York, how you can access Turnitin and how staff may use it to analyse your assignments.

 Turnitin is accessed through the VLE, however in order to gain access to one of the Turnitin VLE sites, you must attend a Turnitin workshop.
-There are three workshop options which have the same content and provide students with the same access:
+There are two workshop options which have the same content and provide students with the same access:

 Accessibility: We have tried to make the tutorial as accessible as possible, however Turnitin is not accessible to all users.
 If you have any problems, please email email@example.com and we shall make arrangements for you.